opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

         // computes overlap for pair of keypoints;
         // overlap is a ratio between area of keypoint regions intersection and
-        // area of keypoint regions union (now keypoint region is circle) static float overlap(const KeyPoint& kp1, const KeyPoint& kp2);
+        // area of keypoint regions union (now keypoint region is a circle) static float overlap(const KeyPoint& kp1, const KeyPoint& kp2);

-        Point2f pt; // coordinates of the keypoints float size; // diameter of the meaningfull keypoint neighborhood float angle; // computed orientation of the keypoint (-1 if not applicable) float response; // the response by which the most strong keypoints
+        Point2f pt; // coordinates of the keypoints float size; // diameter of the meaningful keypoint neighborhood float angle; // computed orientation of the keypoint (-1 if not applicable) float response; // the response by which the most strong keypoints
                         // have been selected.
-Can be used for the further sorting
+Can be used for further sorting
                         // or subsampling
         int octave; // octave (pyramid layer) from which the keypoint has been extracted int class_id; // object class (if the keypoints need to be clustered by